Simple Definition of dry run : a practice event that is done to prepare for the actual event that will happen in the future

 In the event that the lungs will be acceptable to transplant, it’s important for you to be in the hospital and ready for the transplant surgery by the time the surgeon is taking a look at the lungs.

 When the procurement surgeon takes a look at the lungs, they may decide they are not good for us to use.
 We do not want to put a bad set of lungs into our patients, and because of this, our surgeon may decline the lungs at that final visualization stage.

 The team will inform you of the surgeon’s decision, and you and your caregiver will return home.

-What can you expect to happen while you are at the hospital?
+What you can expect while you are at the hospital

 Once admitted, the time from admission to transplant can vary greatly.
 Depending on the lung offer, times can range from one to 24 hours.
 And unfortunately, it is not possible to predict the timing; however, please be assured that the team will update you with the information they have as soon as it is available.

 Once the donor operating room (OR) time is confirmed, you will be taken to the Perioperative Care Unit (PACU) to await the final decision for transplant.
 It’s important for you to be in the PACU so that the preparation for surgery can begin right away if the lungs are accepted.

 If the lungs are turned down, you will be notified and brought back up to your hospital room.